iArcanic/irsm-cw2/executive-report.md

 Most of the along with the previous controls rely upon strong technical cryptographic measures to protect sensitive data.
 The controls should be appropriate for Microsoft environments.
 The ways in which this can be achieved are as follows:

-- Only cryptographic modules, which are validated by FIPS 140-2 [@nist2001] with a keys using of a minimum length of 256 bits will be used
+- Only cryptographic modules, which are validated by FIPS 140-2 [@nist2001] with keys using of a minimum length of 256 bits
 - AES encryption to be used for encryption of data at rest, or any other similar algorithm
 - Data in transit over networks that are untrusted will use protocols such as TLS (exceeding version 1.2), SSH, and IPsec
 - All stages in the cryptographic key management lifecycle should be thoroughly documented and updated if any changed do occur